· · · ·

 Shredded cabbage is optional for this quick and easy recipe, but I love the mix of cabbage in Lo Mein.
 Want to make it really easy?
 Just buy a package of cabbage that has already been shredded.

-Cook spaghetti according to package directions to al dente, 8-10 minutes.
+Cook pasta according to package directions to al dente, 8-10 minutes.
 Drain, and sprinkle with 1 tablespoon olive oil.
 Cover and set aside.

 Prepare the Stir-Fry